mdude77/MPoolMonitor/READ_ME.txt

 - The luck values for Eligius update once an hour.
 - Sometimes the "balance last block" comes back from Eligius as "N/A".
 - The API from Eligius doesn't currently properly support worker names in _format.
 It only reports the total across all the _workers.
+- Eligius supports up to 3 payments addresses.
+If only one address is used, "default" will show as the username in the grid.
+Otherwise, the full address will show.
+For the "balance last block", "estimated total", and "payout queue position", all three represent the combination of your multiple addresses.
+For the balances, putting your cursor over the field will show the breakdown of which address has which balance.

 Idle worker alerts
 - An "idle" worker is one who's had a non zero hash rate for at least 5 minutes and now has a zero hash rate for at least 5 minutes.